Baseband-processor/Air-Legacy/README.md

 **WHY PERL AND WHY LORCON?**

-Since my first day as (self-taught) "computer science student"  I found the Perl language even better than Python,I spent the last 3 years studying Computer Security, especially Wireless security (this includes also the WLAN security).
+Since my first day as (self-taught) "computer science student"  I chosed to use Perl language and, still today I think that it is even better than Python,I spent the last 3 years studying Computer Security, especially Wireless security (this includes specially WLAN security), this library is a direct application of my knoweledge in the field.

-One day, while I was browsing on metacpan I found Net::Lorcon2, an old library with little documentation and limited support to the original Lorcon2 library, at first I didn't consider it and I continued to study, but a few months ago I had the desire to design something which actually lacks in the perl community:
+The hidden history of Air::Lorcon2 started one day, while I was browsing on metacpan I found Net::Lorcon2: an old library with no documentation and limited support to the original Lorcon2 library, at first I didn't consider it and I continued to study my things, but after few months the desire of build my own Lorcon2 library growns even more.
-The theme of cybersecurity and its related applications.

-This is just the beginning, the project is long and the road is much longer but I hope that, with the help of the community, it would be possible to bring the world of cybersecurity into Perl, a language that now boasts very few tools (one of the few that comes to mind is Nikto), and which is still focused only both on automation and on CGI programming.
+This is just the beginning, the project is long and the road is much longer but I hope that, with the help of the community, it would be possible to bring the world of cybersecurity into Perl: a language that now boasts very few tools (one of the few that comes to mind is Nikto), and which is still focused only both on automation and on CGI programming.

 **REQUIREMENTS**